coffee makers icon

 4. Automatic Off Function

-5. Replaceable water filter
+5. Replaceable Water Filter

-7. Travel Mug Compatible
+6. Travel Mug Compatible

 Getting ready for the commute to work couldn’t be easier.
 You no longer have to decant from a carafe into your favorite travel mug.
 With the Keurig K Classic, you can pop your travel mug straight on your coffee machine and brew straight into it.
-Your travel mug just needs to be 7.1″ or less in order to fit.
+Your travel mug just needs to be 7.1″ tall or less in order to fit.

 ease of use icon

 The Keurig K-Classic is very easy to use.
-Single serve coffee makers exist for the sole purpose of making things as easy as possible for you to make great coffee at home.
-Really, it’s the entire point of the exercise.
-The Keurig K-Classic doesn’t disappoint on this front.
+Single serve coffee makers exist for the sole purpose of making things as easy as possible for you to make great coffee at home.The Keurig K-Classic doesn’t disappoint on this front.

 coffee beans icon